Share These Tips With Shoppers for a Healthy Heart

 Garlic and onions are also important for heart health as they contain compounds that can help reduce cholesterol levels.

 Drinking water and staying active is also great for your heart.
-Purchase a reusable water bottle and refill with filtered water - available in most places - so you can have water on the go, remain hydrated, and save money.
+Create an endcap with reusable water bottles and suggest shoppers refill with filtered water -so they can have water on the go, remain hydrated, and save money.

 Making conscious choices when shopping or eating out can go a long way.
 Help out your heart with SupermarketGuru’s shopping tips.
-And as always, please consult your physician before making any changes to your diet.
+And as always, please suggest shoppers consult their physicians before making any changes.